jameshfisher/jameshfisher.com/_posts/2018-09-17-summary-zero-to-one-c5.md

 tags:
   - zero-to-one
   - summary
+summary: >-
+  To build a lasting monopoly, focus on proprietary technology, network effects, economies of scale, and branding.
+Start small, sequence your markets, and aim to be the _last_ mover in your industry.
 ---

 **Summary:**
 Since a company's value is its future cash flow, high growth is not enough: the company must also endure.
 Trendy companies can be over-valued: a nightclub lives for a few years;
 Zynga can't make more Farmvilles;
 and Groupon can't retain companies.
 Truly valuable companies are monopolies in durable markets.